DevicBruno/zitadel-task/README.md

 ## Future improvements

+- Use sercret manager for storing the key.json file and other sensitive information
 - Add tests (thought about that but there were not much logic to be tested)
 - Consider using cookies instead of local storage for storing the token
 - Add a proper logging system with levels like info, warning, error, etc.